Olivia-the-G/Hungry_Mikey/README.md

 This game is going to be deployed on Heroku.
 To play it you can visit the url found here -->

 ## Features
+This game uses features such as stored server side data to allow parents to have access to information such as how long their child has been playing in a day.
 ## Credits

 Here are all of the collaborators who worked on this project